 These financial statements have been prepared in accordance with generally accepted accounting principles on a going concern basis, which presumes that the Company will be able to realize assets and discharge liabilities in the normal course of business for the foreseeable future.
-The Company has incurred significant losses since its inception.
-In the current year, the Company has started generating revenues as it commenced production but not significant enough to sustain the costs.
+The Company has incurred significant losses since its inception and at July 31, 2009 has a substantial working capital deficiency.
+The Company is still in the process of developing its commercial revenue stream and the current revenue generated is not sufficient to sustain the costs.
 These factors, among others, raise uncertainty about the ability of the Company to continue as a going concern.
 The continued operations of the Company are dependent upon the ability of the Company to obtain further equity financing, retain the support of its principal shareholders, and to successfully bring its technologies to market and achieve future profitable operations, the outcome of which cannot be predicted at this time.
 Management of the Company is of the view that these objectives will be met and that the Company will continue as a going concern.